 Use protective coverings:

 For vulnerable areas of your lawn, particularly those that receive a lot of shade or are prone to ice accumulation, consider using breathable protective coverings like burlap, frost blankets, or horticultural fleece.
-These coverings provide a barrier against extreme cold and frost, helping to maintain a more stable microenvironment around the grass.
+These coverings provide a barrier against extreme cold and frost, helping to maintain a more stable micro environment around the grass.

-Watch our winter lawn damage video tutorial for a visual walkthrough.
+Watch our winter lawn damage video tutorial for a visual walk through.

 Preparing your lawn for winter